quacksouls/bitburner/doc/guide/gang.md

 criminal gang) and cyberterrorism (if you are in a hacking gang).
 Other tasks increase respect as well, but not by as many as the latter 2 tasks.

+The amount of respect your gang has can affect the price of equipment.
+Higher respect translates to higher discount in the equipment shop.

 ## Lower penalty

 The penalty $p$ is defined as the ratio of your wanted level over your respect: